2004

 “It

-was ten years ago in Cambodia, but this great novel sits well
+was ten years ago in Cambodia, but this great novel sits well after

-the brutality of war destroys the souls of humanity.”
+of war destroys the souls of humanity.”

 —KulturNews, Hamburg